dmz44/Robotics_Assignment_1/README.md

 [https://www.youtube.com/watch?v=Gjnup-PuquQ](https://www.youtube.com/watch?v=Gjnup-PuquQ)

 Robot Operating System version is associated with Ubuntu Long-Term Support Versions (e.g. Ubuntu 22.04 with Humble).
-We are using **ROS 2 Humble in a Docker environment**.
+We are using **ROS 2 Humble in a Docker environment** for Remote-PC.
 You might find the official tutorial on ROS 2 Humble useful in this course:

 [https://docs.ros.org/en/humble/Tutorials.html](https://docs.ros.org/en/humble/Tutorials.html)